how2945ard/facebook-chat-api/DOCS.md

 ### api.listen(callback)

 Will call `callback` when a new message is received on this account.
-By default this won't receive events (joining/leaving a chat, title change etc...) but it can be activated with `api.setOptions({listenEvents: true***REMOVED***`.
-This will by default ignore messages sent by the current account, you can enable listening to your own messages with `api.setOptions({selfListen: true***REMOVED***`.
+By default this won't receive events (joining/leaving a chat, title change etc...) but it can be activated with `api.setOptions({listenEvents: true})`.
+This will by default ignore messages sent by the current account, you can enable listening to your own messages with `api.setOptions({selfListen: true})`.
 This returns `stopListening` that will stop the `listen` loop and is guaranteed to prevent any future calls to the callback given to `listen`.
 An immediate call to `stopListening` when an error occurs will prevent the listen function to continue.

 __Arguments__